coredataengineers/CDE-BOOTCAMP/12_apache_kafka/03-Kafka-Cluster.md

 ## Core Components of a Kafka Cluster
 <br> 1. **Broker**
-A broker is a Kafka server that:
+<br> A broker is a Kafka server that:

 * Stores message data